Midyear Tax Planning 2026: Practical Steps That Could Help Lower Your Tax Bill This Year

 - When you are assessing and estimating, if you're an older adult or retiree, don't forget about required minimum distributions (RMDs).

-- There are new RMD rules thanks to the SECURE Act 2.0 Act.
+- There are new RMD rules thanks to the SECURE 2.0 Act.

-- The age for taking your first RMD changed to 73.
+- The age at which you must take your first RMD is 73.

 4. Minimize tax liabiity and maximize deductions

 A complete picture of your goals, life shifts, and income is important because taxes and seemingly endless tax rules can be complicated.
-Thankfully, you and every other taxpayer are entitled to legitimately take advantage of tax deductions, credits, and exemptions.
+Thankfully, you and every other taxpayer are entitled to legitimately claim tax deductions, credits, and exemptions.

-Given that, another reason midyear tax planning is helpful is that reducing tax liability and taking advantage of tax deductions often hinges on timing — that is when it's best to incur certain expenses or income.
+Another reason midyear tax planning is helpful is that reducing tax liability and taking advantage of tax deductions often hinge on timing — that is, when it's best to incur certain expenses or realize income.

 - Also, while you are considering ways to minimize your taxable income, remember that charitable giving doesn't have to wait until the end of the year.

-- Midyear is a good time to make charitable donations and, yes, you could potentially reap tax benefits later as well if you end up itemizing deductions.
+- Midyear is a good time to make charitable donations and, yes, you could potentially reap tax benefits later.

 Midyear tax to-do list: Bottom line